Larouex/SmartKitchenOPCUA2IoTCentral/KitchenHVACSystemOverview.md

-# Kitchen HVAC System - Smart Kitchen OPC-UA Integration with IoTCentral
+# Kitchen HVAC System - Smart Kitchen OPC-UA Integration with Azure IoT Central
 ![alt text](./Assets/commercial-hvac-header.png "Kitchen HVAC System")

 This is a detailed overview of the following...